-The fundamental idea of this is to engage QAs (BAs) into the development process right from the beginning.
+The fundamental idea of this is to engage QAs (BAs) in the development process right from the beginning.

 This is a great presentation of the principle from the beginning to the end of the release lifecycle: Youtube

 The software development process gained its popularity over time in test automatization.
-Basics are coming from the concept of starting the test-first and follow with the code until the test runs successfully.
+Basics are coming from the concept of starting the test first and following with the code until the test runs successfully.

 Leveraging Unit test frameworks for this such as xUnit, NUnit (or similar), if you are .NET developers, helps to build a code coverage report very easily in MS Visual Studio (Enterprise edition) for example, which helps to build QA confidence over the code which last long time over the code releases.